SmotPokin42000/420AvorionMods/README.md

 A simple mod to build upon TheDeadlyShoe's 'More Turrets at Equipment Docks'.
 Extends the original to add more of all types equips, and a bit of RNG.

+### Truncated Boss Cooldowns(TBC)
+Adjusts cooldowns on Swoks and the AI to enable quick farming without having to relog.
+Also alters the cooldown on the wormhole guardian.

 # Planned Mods:
+#### This is just a list ideas or in-progress mods; anything and everything is subject to change.

 ### Buyable Empty Tokens(BET)
 Adds up to one Empty Reconstruction Token to equipment docks at a variable price.